jay-joshy/allergyguide/content/topics/hypersensitivity/airway_ent/chronic_rhinosinusitis.md

 <div class="blur-container">

-{{ load_macro(topic_name = "chronic_rhinosinusitis") }}

 ## Bottom-line:

 CRS is a complex inflammatory syndrome with two subtypes: CRSwNP and CRSsNP.
 Diagnosis requires both structural evidence of sinus inflammation and some cardinal symptoms: congestion/fullness, facial pain/pressure, nasal obstruction/blockage, and purulent drainage.
 Workup and management

 ## Definitions

 ## Sources:

 - Macro to c/p
 - Summary: